unixbigot/gozer/README.md

   line options to select which owner to authenticate as.

   I welcome a pull request to query multiple accounts at once.

+* **Why not use existing zerotier-cli listpeers?**

+Zerotier-cli doesn't tell you the IP of the other peers.

+I could have fixed that, but I wanted to play around with Go.

 * **Gozer?**